- Two Wheeler Insurance

 Will I be able to use my No-Claim Bonus on more than one car?
 I just bought another car, can I apply it to my second car?

 Every policy requires an individual and separate No-Claim Bonus.
 Hence, you won’t be able to use your No-Claim Bonus on more than one car.
-You can definitely speak to your insurance broker or directly to your insurance company as sometimes, they do offer an introductory discount on the second vehicle that you own.
+You can definitely speak to your insurance broker or directly to your insurance company.
+Sometimes, they do offer an introductory discount on the second vehicle that you own.

 What is NCB Protect add-on cover?
 How is it helpful?